 Lucas is the perfect example of a Figure Player who has become well-optimized over the years.
 At first, off-stage play was his jam, and he’d be taught to use aerials to utterly crush opponents trying to recover.
 And while that’s still one viable strategy, some competitive Lucas amiibo choose to stay on-stage instead.
 In terms of their optimal playstyles, you might even say that Ness and Lucas are kind of similar.
-If you’d like to learn even more about Lucas’s strengths and weaknesses, please check his wiki page.
+If you’d like to learn even more about Lucas’ strengths and weaknesses, please check his wiki page.
 Otherwise, let’s jump right into today’s training!

 Figure Players “think” more clearly if you train them to walk instead of run.
 So that’s exactly what we’re going to do here!
 This means you should avoid dashing altogether — except for when you’re about to use a dash attack.
-When training Lucas, you can either opt to take risks or play it safe; in other words, you can train him to go off-stage and use down airs, or just stand at the ledge and harass opponents with PK Thunder.
-We’ll discuss this in greater detail in just a moment; in the meantime, here’s a full list of moves to use during the matches you play:
+When training Lucas, you can either opt to take risks or play it safe; in other words, you can train him to go off-stage and use down airs or just stand at the ledge and harass opponents with PK Thunder.
+We’ll discuss this in greater detail in just a moment; in the meantime, here’s what an optimal Lucas FP looks like:

-- Up smash: This is by far Lucas’s strongest move.
-It’s got full invincibility from frame 1 to frame 7 and strikes opponents twice.
-Ultimate’s AI often parries the first hit of a move only to take damage from the second hit, and that’s how enemies will often react to Lucas’s up smash.
+- Up smash is by far Lucas’ strongest move.
+It’s got full invincibility from frames 1 to 7 and strikes opponents twice.
+Ultimate’s AI often parries the first hit of a move only to take damage from the second hit, and that’s how enemies will often react to Lucas’ up smash.
 When your FP is above you, attack it with an up smash.
 Down smash strikes opponents multiple times too!
 It’s especially effective when used at the edge, or for damaging shields.

 Raid Boss Training

 We’ve talked about off-stage a bit already, but to summarize once again: it’s risky, so you probably shouldn’t teach your FP to gimp.
 There are a few other moves to avoid, and these include PK Freeze, PK Thunder, and up smash.
-Lucas’s AI can’t learn to fully charge and aim PK Freeze; if you try to teach it to anyway, you’ll find that it uses the move uncharged and at inappropriate times.
+Lucas’ AI can’t learn to fully charge and aim PK Freeze; if you try to teach it to anyway, you’ll find that it uses the move uncharged and at inappropriate times.
 PK Thunder is a bit too slow to be able to harass human players off-stage, so you’ll have to stand at the ledge and wait instead of edgeguarding.
 And finally, up smash is too slow to be a consistent aerial punish (though it is very effective against other FPs).

 If you would like to read more amiibo training guides, please follow this link.